akilans/databases/redis/readme.md

             5) "Akilan"
         * lpop friends - removes kumar from the list - Last inserted value
         * rpush friends kumar - Add kumar at last
-        * rpop friends - removes kumar [ last in the list]
+        * rpop friends - removes Akilan [ first in the list]
         * llen friends - returns the length of the list
         * lindex friends 2 - Returns alex
         * lrange friends 0 -1 - returns all the values in the list